plusdude/array-generics/README.md

 ```

 ### Methods
-All the following methods (except isArray) available in standard and generic shorthand notation:
+The following methods available in standard and generic shorthand notation:

 <table>
     <tr>